jameshly/pge-billfetch/README.md

 ```

 The python packages we will be using in this script are Selenium and pyvirutaldisplay.
 Selenium powers the whole web scraping process, and pyvirtualdisplay allows the script to run headless (for ssh and performance reasons).
 These are installed by running
 ```
-pip install selenium`
+pip install selenium
 ```
 and
 ```
 pip install pyvirtualdisplay
 ```

-you also need to run

-### Installing
+### Usage

 A step by step series of examples that tell you have to get a development env running